What You’ll Learn 📊

 Manage Events

-To change previous entered notice right click on this notice in the list, from the displayed menu choose Edit and Enter event window will pop up.
-In Edit window Add change to Update button, with which we accept changes to carry out in the Event text field.
-To delete notice select Remove from displayed menu.
+To modify a previously entered notice, right-click on it in the list.
+From the displayed menu, select Edit, and the Enter Event window will appear.
+In this window, the Add button will change to an Update button, which you can click to apply changes made to the Event text field.
+To delete a notice, select Remove from the displayed menu.

-When you select the Events tab, you see the entries for all old and new events:
+When you select the Events tab, you will see entries for all old and new events.

 Event Types

-With different types of events, you can mark your data files.
-Conventional chart recorders have event markers, which are used to mark areas of interest in the data for later review.
-DewesoftX builds on these capabilities by providing three ways of marking your data:
+Using different types of events, you can mark your data files.
+Traditional chart recorders have event markers that are used to highlight areas of interest in the data for later review.
+DewesoftX enhances these capabilities by offering three types of data markers:

-Keyboard Events - just press the spacebar or the icon to mark an area of interest.
-A thin gray vertical line will appear on the data at the location, marked with a symbol, and a notice is added to the scrolling EVENT box.
+Keyboard Events – Press the spacebar or click the keyboard event icon to mark an area of interest.
+A thin gray vertical line will appear at the corresponding point in the data, marked with a symbol, and a notice is added to the scrolling EVENT list.

-Notice Events - press < n > key on your keyboard or the icon and then type some text in.
-The text input dialog box will appear
+Notice Events - press < n > key on your keyboard or click the notice event icon, then enter your text in the dialog box that appears.

-When you confirm with the Add button, the text is added to the record at that point.
+When you confirm by clicking the Add button, the text is added to the recording.
 You can also click the OK icon on the screen to enter a notice event.
-The event is marked with a thin green vertical line with letter 'N' and an icon on data at the location when we started entering the event.
+The event is marked with a thin green vertical line, an “N,” and a corresponding icon at the event location.

 How to post synchronize the video?

-DewesoftX supports many different video cameras online.
-But there are cases (for example with very fast video cameras) where we have data file and the video file coming from the frame grabber.
-It is possible to synchronize those two files in Analysis mode with two simple steps:
+DewesoftX supports many different video cameras for online use.
+However, there are cases (for example, with very fast video cameras) where the data file and the video file come separately from a frame grabber.
+It is possible to synchronize these two files in Analysis mode using just two simple steps:

 Include Video file to copy video file and re-name it according File name conventions